 I don’t grit my teeth, sigh or scream.
 “The word genetic here is so easily misunderstood.
 By isolating some plants, fungi, bacteria, archaea and animals in order to study how they evolve the – let’s call them skilled amateurs – stumbled on something by accident.
-What is really gripping us is that, given the speed with which bacteria, for instance, can evolve due to their rapid replication, that they have no predators in the Volochanka facility and the evolutionary stressors they have encountered, or not, in their unique environments there, we are able to see quite unique adaptations and developments.
+What is really gripping us is that, given the speed with which bacteria, for instance, can evolve due to their rapid replication.
+That they have no predators in the Volochanka facility and the evolutionary stressors they have encountered, or not, in their unique environments there, means we are able to see quite unique adaptations and developments.
 We…”

 “Are they dangerous?”

 “No.” I hold up my hands for silence.
 “Let’s get that clear from the outset.”

 “Could these people have speeded up or meddled with evolution?
 Can they be trusted?”